WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Quick facts:

-• 👍 Better performance = faster load times (especially with VPS plans)
+• 👍 Better performance = faster load times (especially with VPS plans).

-• 💰 Starting price — $3.99 a month with promo prices / $11.49 a month with regular prices
+• 💰 Starting price — $3.99 a month with promo prices/$11.49 a month with regular prices.

-• 👉 Visit InMotion Hosting
+• 👉 Visit InMotion Hosting.

 What’s the difference?
 Check out our shared vs VPS hosting comparison if you want to learn more.

-The exact features that you’ll get depend on whether you’re using InMotion Hosting’s shared or VPS WordPress hosting plans.
+The exact features you’ll get depend on whether you’re using InMotion Hosting’s shared or VPS WordPress hosting plans.

 Here are the key features on the shared plans, which are the most direct Bluehost WordPress alternatives: